The Core Curriculum

 Students admitted as first-year students must satisfy Critical Thinking & Writing 1 and 2, Cultures & Ideas 1 and 2, and Religion, Theology & Culture 1, 2, and 3 with courses completed at Santa Clara University.

-Transfer students who enter the University with fewer than 44 units must take all three Religion, Theology & Culture courses in the required sequence.
+Transfer students who enter the University with fewer than 44 units must take all three Religion, Theology & Culture courses in sequential order.
 Students matriculating with 44 or more units of transferable college credit, which does not include any AP or IB test credit, must complete two courses from the Religion, Theology & Culture sequence in any order.

 Transfer students must declare their Pathways by the end of their third quarter at SCU.
-Transfer students in the College of Arts and Sciences and Leavey School of Business who matriculate with fewer than 44 units must take four courses (minimum of 16 units) to fulfill the Pathways requirement.
-Transfer students in the College of Arts and Sciences and Leavey School of Business who matriculate with more than 44 units must take three courses (minimum of 12 units) to fulfill the Pathways requirement.
-All transfer students in the School of Engineering must take three courses (minimum of 12 units) to fulfill the Pathways requirement.
+Transfer students in the College of Arts and Sciences and Leavey School of Business who matriculate with fewer than 44 units must take four courses (minimum of 16 units) toward the Pathways requirement.
+Transfer students in the College of Arts and Sciences and Leavey School of Business who matriculate with more than 44 units must take three courses (minimum of 12 units) toward the Pathways requirement.
+All transfer students in the School of Engineering must take three courses (minimum of 12 units) toward the Pathways requirement.
+All seniors write an integrative essay to complete their Pathway requirement.
 More detailed Pathway guidelines are available on the Pathways website.

 Transfer credit earned from courses completed after initial enrollment at Santa Clara may not be used to fulfill Core Curriculum or other requirements.

 Students who transfer to Santa Clara University should consult Chapters 7 and 8 as well as the chapter(s) relevant to their school or college.